 The IB Physics course provides a solid foundation in classical physics including mechanics, optics, waves, thermodynamics and electromagnetism.
-In addition, students enrolled in IB Physics will study topics in modern physics, including atomic and nuclear physics with an introduction to quantum theory and an option for the study of special and general relativity.
-Students will continue their study of environmentally relevant topics like future energy sources and socially relevant topics like digital technology.
+In addition, students enrolled in IB Physics will study topics in modern physics, including atomic and nuclear physics with an introduction to quantum theory and an option for the study of special relativity.
+Students will continue their study of environmentally relevant topics like future energy sources.
 Reflecting the nature of this experimental science, the IB physics curriculum demands a large practical component and an interdisciplinary group project in conjunction with IB Biology and IB Chemistry.
 Students who follow this course of study are generally very well prepared to take university physics and engineering programs.
 IB Physics is offered at both Standard and Higher Levels.